atterpac/refresh/README.md

 There are instances where you want to wait for the "build" steps for something like vite or a server connection that could take a varying amount of time to reach a ready state.
 Refresh adds `engine.AttachBackgroundCallback()` which will hault the execute commands until the callback returns true (or false for error and shutting down).
 This could be used along side a ping to the vite port for example to ensure it is reached before running commands that rely on it.
-This requires 3 things
+This requires 2 things

-- `background_check = true` in your config.toml or setting the equivalent in golang structs
 -  A callback function that is `func() bool` and returns true when ready and false when errored or exited
 -  Attaching the callback via `engine.AttachBackgroundCallback()` prior to running `engine.Start()`